GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

   Wake Lock API case study: 300% increase in purchase intent indicators on BettyCrocker.com
 subhead: |
   Nothing is worse when cooking with a mobile device than its screen turning off in the middle of a recipe step.
-  Learn how cooking site BettyCrocker.com used the Wake Lock API for profit to prevent this from happening.
+  Learn how cooking site BettyCrocker.com used the Wake Lock API to prevent this from happening.
 authors:
   - thomassteiner
 date: 2020-04-22